yyong008/remix-antd-admin/README.md

 - 💡 Atomic support with Tailwind CSS
 - 🧰 Developer tools support with remix-development-tools
 - 🧪 Component testing with Vitest
+- 🌈 Mix TailwindCSS Support and CSS-IN-JS and so on

 ## Quickstart